yuyang0/shuke/readme.md

 4. in the host machine, run `dig www1.example.com. @172.28.128.10 -p 19899 -t A`

-tips: `vagrant/seetup.sh` is a good place to figure out how to build this project.
+**tips**: `vagrant/setup.sh` is a good place to figure out how to build this project and prepare the running environment.
 ### buid

 1. build dpdk, shuke is only tested on dpdk-17.05.1. if you use linux x86-64,